Computing and Moral Responsibility

 Yet, to say that technologies are not moral agents is not to say that they are not part of moral action.
 Several philosophers have stressed that moral responsibility cannot be properly understood without recognizing the active role of technology in shaping human action (Jonas 1984; Verbeek 2006; Johnson and Powers 2005; Waelbers 2009).
 Johnson, for instance, claims that although computers are not moral agents, the artifact designer, the artifact, and the artifact user should all be the focus of moral evaluation as they are all at work in an action (Johnson 2006).
 Humans create these artifacts and inscribe in them their particular values and intentions to achieve particular effects in the world and in turn these technological artifacts influence what human beings can and cannot do and affect how they perceive and interpret the world.

-Similarly, Verbeek maintains that technological artifacts alone do not have moral agency, but, building on the work of Bruno Latour, he argues that moral agency is hardly ever ‘purely’ human.
+Similarly, Verbeek maintains that technological artifacts alone do not have moral agency, but moral agency is hardly ever ‘purely’ human.
 Moral agency generally involves a mediating artifact that shapes human behavior, often in way not anticipated by the designer (2008).
 Moral decisions and actions are co-shaped by technological artifacts.
 He suggests that in all forms of human action there are three forms of agency at work: 1) the agency of the human performing the action; 2) the agency of the designer who helped shaped the mediating role of the artifacts and 3) the artifact mediating human action.
 The agency of artifacts is inextricably linked to the agency of its designers and users, but it cannot be reduced to either of them.
 For him, then, a subject that acts or makes moral decisions is a composite of human and technological components.
 Moral agency is not merely located in a human being, but in a complex blend of humans and technologies.